 2) Try using an ATM, as it will display a reason for denial code.

 3) Immediately contact the bank for assistance at 1-866-258-0686 during regular business hours.

 How do areas of “high” fraud activity affect everyone’s card usage?

 If an area, outside our normal service area, has a high volume of fraudulent transactions, we may flag it as a Restricted Area.
 Location based restrictions effect all cardholders and are avoided if at all possible.

 What areas are currently restricted?

 We generally don’t restrict any areas for customer convenience, if at all possible.
 As “High Fraud Activity” hits and subsides, we adjust card restrictions accordingly.
 Current restrictions can be found on the Consumer Alerts page.

-Is only First Mid-Illinois Bank & Trust affected?
+Is only First Mid Bank & Trust affected?